Last Updated: June 27, 2023

 1. My client needs to file back taxes.
 Do they need a CoinTracker tax plan for each year they are filing for?

 Yes.
 Your client will need a tax plan for each year they are filing their cryptocurrency taxes (pricing).

 2. How should my client sign up for CoinTracker?

 There are two ways you can use CoinTracker to help your clients.
-The first way is that you can signup for a CoinTracker CPA account for free, and then can invite your client to signup for a CoinTracker account from your CPA dashboard.
-Your client can then purchase a tax plan directly.
-Once your client gets the plan and accepts your invite, you can login and download the relevant tax reports from the Tax Center.
+The first way is that you can signup for a CoinTracker tax professional account for free and invite your client to your firm-level CoinTracker account.
+Your annual cost per client is a flat $200 fee.

-Alternatively if your client already has a CoinTracker account with a tax plan, they can instead invite you as a tax professional using the blue “Add tax professional” button in their tax center.
+Alternatively, if your client already has a CoinTracker account with a Premium tax plan, they can invite you as a tax professional using the blue “Add tax professional” button in their tax center.
 If you follow the instructions on their invite, you’ll be able to get access to the same tax reports this way instead.

 3. Does my client need a separate CoinTracker account for each cryptocurrency exchange or wallet they have?

 No. CoinTracker automatically reconciles cryptocurrency transactions across wallets and exchanges in one simple account.

 4. How do you ensure that the CoinTracker tax reports are accepted by the IRS in case of an audit?

 Over the years, CoinTracker has helped hundreds of users successfully defend IRS tax audits with our software and tax reports.